FilterVCF

 Variant Splitting

-- Allele Splitting: Multi-allelic variants (e.g., A→G,T) are split into separate biallelic records (A→G and A→T), preserving FORMAT field data appropriately.
+- Allele splitting (splitalleles=t): Multi-allelic records (e.g., A>G,T) are split into separate biallelic records (A>G and A>T), with FORMAT fields correctly handled per allele.

-- Substitution Splitting: Complex substitutions spanning multiple bases are decomposed into constituent SNPs when possible.
+- Substitution splitting (splitsubs=t): Multi-base substitutions are decomposed into constituent SNPs where possible.

-- Complex Splitting: More sophisticated decomposition of complex variants into simpler canonical forms.
+- Complex splitting (splitcomplex=t): Complex variants are further decomposed into simpler canonical forms.

 Support